ibm-cloud-security/acme-account-creation-tool/README.md

 ```
 Usage of ./acme-account:
--e, --email   email to be registered for the account

 -o, --outputFilenamePrefix   file name prefix to store the account details

+[-e], [--email]  email to be registered for the account

 [-d], [--directoryURL]  acme directory URL of the CA. Following alias are defined: "letsencrypt-prod", "letsencrypt-stage"  (default letsencrypt-prod)

+[-g], [--keyTypeToGenerate]  key type to generate.
+Supported values - rsa2048, rsa3072, rsa4096, ec256, ec384 (default ec256)

-[-k], [--privateKeyPath]  path to the private key in PKCS8 PEM format to be used.
-If an account with this private key exists, the account will be retrieved
+[-k], [--privateKeyPath]  path to the private key in PKCS1/PKCS8 PEM format to be used.
+If an account with this private key exists, the account will be retrieved.
+This flag overrides the -g flag

-[-c], [--caRootCertPath]  path to a custom CA root certificate.
-Only required for private/testing ACME CA's like pebble

-[-i], [--eabKeyIDFlag]  key ID for external account binding

-[-h], [--eabHMACKeyFlag]  HMAC key for external account binding
 ```

 A successful request registers a new account and stores the account credentials in `<outputFilenamePrefix>-private-key.pem`.
 Your account information is stored in  `<outputFilenamePrefix>-account-info.json`.